Hotel Email Testing

 If you’ve collected data during your newsletter signup correctly, you’ll have access to every subscriber’s birthday.
 This gives you an automatic monthly segment for birthday messages.
 Mention their birthday in the subject line to catch the audience’s attention.
 Feeling recognized motivates the recipients to open the email and browse for exclusive offers.
 Personalizing these messages with the guest’s name or other details will make them feel special and valued, creating a deeper connection.

-Example message: “Happy birthday [guest name]!
-We think you deserve a special birthday treat, so we have an exclusive offer just for you.
-Enjoy a special discount on your next stay at [hotel name] + a free meal at [hotel restaurant].
-Slice of cake included!”
+We think you deserve a special treat!
+Celebrate with an exclusive discount on your next stay at [hotel name] + a complimentary meal at our restaurant.
+Slice of cake included!
+Details here: [hyperlink].

 15. Event Notification Messages